Quddús: Travels

 Following his expulsion from Shiraz, Quddús travelled across Persia teaching of the new religion, travelling through Yazd, Kermanshah, Isfahan, and Tehran before returning to Babol.
 When Quddús returned to Babol after his pilgrimage, he retained some popularity from his time there in 1843, and stories of his travels had reached his hometown, inflating his prominence in local discourse.
-Quddús now took a more prominent role in the rivalry between Shari'atmadar and the Sa'id al-Ulama, openly criticizing the corruption of the clerical class, and advancing messianic theology, but not yet promoting Bábism or revealing the identity of the Báb.
-Quddus and the Sai'd al-Ulama exchanged a series of letters, debating theology and the role of the Ulama.
+Quddús now took a more prominent role in the rivalry between Shari'atmadar and the Sa'id al-ʻUlamá, openly criticizing the corruption of the clerical class, and advancing messianic theology, but not yet promoting Bábism or revealing the identity of the Báb.
+Quddus and the Sai'd al-ʻUlamá exchanged a series of letters, debating theology and the role of the ʻUlamá.
 Quddús criticized the practice of taqlid, and promoted the idea of intuitive knowledge as a source of religious teaching, in line with Shaykhi doctrines and setting the stage for the announcement of the Báb as a new sources of revelation that would transcend the rigid rules developed through centuries of jurisprudence.
-In response to Quddús' growing popularity, the Sa'i'd al-Ulama and other Usuli leaders organized for him and his followers to be harassed by lutis, teamsters who also acted as gangs of street toughs in the ongoing contest between the Nematis and Haydari's.
+In response to Quddús' growing popularity, the Sa'id al-ʻUlamá and other Usuli leaders organized for him and his followers to be harassed by lutis, teamsters who also acted as gangs of street toughs in the ongoing contest between the Niʻmatís and Haydarís.

 Conference of Badasht

-Along with Tahirih and Baha'u'llah, Quddús was one of three major figures in the Conference of Badasht (June-July 1848), where prominent Bábí's gathered to clarify matters of doctrine and determine the next steps to be taken by the growing community in the face of increasing persecution at the hands of Persia's clerical and civil leadership.
+Along with Tahirih and Baha'u'llah, Quddús was one of three major figures in the Conference of Badasht (June-July 1848), where prominent Bábís gathered to clarify matters of doctrine and determine the next steps to be taken by the growing community in the face of increasing persecution at the hands of Persia's clerical and civil leadership.
 One of the most important Bábí leaders and regarded by his contemporaries as the exponent of the less radical, more conservative element within the Bábí movement, Quddús ostensibly distanced himself from Tahirih's radicalism and break from Islam.
-However, this was in fact part of what Shoghi Effendi described as "a pre-conceived plan designed to mitigate the alarm and consternation which such a conference was sure to arouse" and, to the dismay of some Bábí's and the appreciation of others, Quddús wholeheartedly embraced Tahirih's radicalism and the two departed Badasht together on the same camel.
+However, this was in fact part of what Shoghi Effendi described as "a pre-conceived plan designed to mitigate the alarm and consternation which such a conference was sure to arouse" and, to the dismay of some Bábís and the appreciation of others, Quddús wholeheartedly embraced Tahirih's radicalism and the two departed Badasht together on the same camel.